-As of December 2020 the Pfizer vaccine has started to be administered.
-Dr. Harada has received both doses and two staff members either are awaiting their second dose or have completed both doses.
-Until enough vaccines are available and population immunity created, there remains a risk for infection recurrence.
-As the vaccine becomes available, the benefits of getting it outweigh the risks of not getting it.
+As of December 2020 the Pfizer vaccine has started to be administered, but there is a lack of vaccine.
+As more vaccine becomes available, the benefits of getting it outweigh the risks of not getting it.
 If there are questions, please check with your physician, otherwise consider being vaccinated.

 If you have a dental question, please contact me at: firstname.lastname@example.org.
 In the meantime, please practice the pandemic safety precautions that are meant to serve us all.
 Or as Mayor Lightfoot said, to practice the three “w’s,” wait, wash and watch.
 Wait, the six foot distance.
 Wash your hands and wear face masks.
 Thank you for your trust and confidence.
 To refresh the website, please purge your computer’s cache by holding the CTR key and pressing f5.

 Michael Y. Harada, DMD, FAGD – Glenview General Dentist

 A Half Century of Serving the Glenview Area

 Dr. Harada was recently interviewed in VoyageChicago Magazine.
 Click below to read more.